-Credit card providers such as Bankwest waive international ATM fees (operator fees may still apply); however, using your credit card to withdraw cash will incur cash advance fees and interest as well as ATM fees.
+Credit card providers, such as Latitude, waive international ATM fees (operator fees may still apply); however, using your credit card to withdraw cash will incur cash advance fees and interest as well as ATM fees.
 You may be able to avoid the cash advance fee and interest charges if you preload your own money onto your credit card.
 The rules are different for each provider.
-The catch: you’re waiving certain anti-fraud guarantees when you preload your own funds onto your credit card.
+The catch: you're waiving certain anti-fraud guarantees when you preload your own funds onto your credit card.

 Using a traveller's cheques

 It is not necessary to take travellers cheques with you on your trip to Europe.
 Financial institutions offer money back guarantees if you're the victim of fraud, and there's a limited number of places where you can cash your cheques.

 Paying with cash in Europe